dovando/core-code/README.md

 <h3 align="center">Thursday ANSWERS</h3>

 ### 1
 Search for real word applications of Javascript
+Web Development
+Server Applications
+Web Servers
+Games
+Art
+Smartwatch Applications
+Mobile Applications
+Flying Robots

+Microsoft - JavaScript to built its Edge web browser.
+PayPal - JavaScript on the front end of their website for a long time.
+Netflix -

 ### 2
 Github course ☑️ In progress

 ------------------------------------------------------------------------------------------------------------------------------------------------------------